flosSoftware/mazegame-app/README.md

 <img src="https://albertof.com/img/mazegame/2.png" alt="pic" width="300"/>
 <img src="https://albertof.com/img/mazegame/3.png" alt="pic" width="300"/>

+## How to play
+- To move the hero, just tap on nearby cells (hero can move only one step at a time).
+- Reach the goal.
+- Avoid the monsters!

 ## Level file structure
 *`<size of elements matrix>` `<size of element in pixels> <number of lives>`*<br />
 *`<elements matrix>`*<br />